Evaluating Farm Accounting Software

 The next step up in software would provide you with more features such as payroll, inventory, and more in-depth enterprise analysis.
 Some include the option of using double entry accounting, which gives you a running up-to-date net worth statement at all times.

 You might look to QuickBooks® or some of the companies listed below.

 Finally, the third tier is a comprehensive enterprise analysis with double entry accounting, payroll, and detail analysis.
 Oftentimes this would include a consultant and tax preparation as part of a total package.

 Figure out where you are, where you want to go and how much time and money you are willing to spend to get there.
 Check out several different companies and compare price, features, and service.
 They often have a demo disk that is free or very little cost that you can get and run for a while.

-If you are looking for software relating to agriculture in North America look at
+Other resources if you are looking for software relating to agriculture in North America are:

 Kelvin Leibold, extension farm management specialist 641-648-4850, firstname.lastname@example.org